-This article analyzes the Balearic Islands wind-driven coastal upwelling in response to the intense and long-lasting storm Blas which affected the Western Mediterranean Sea in November 2021.
+Abstract.
+This article analyses the Balearic Islands wind-driven coastal upwelling in response to the intense and long-lasting Storm Blas, which affected the western Mediterranean Sea in November 2021.
 The storm was associated with a pronounced pressure low, generating heavy rains and intense winds and showing some characteristics of a tropical cyclone.
-The Balearic Islands area was particularly affected since the core of the storm was moving over a one-week-long period from the south-west of this area to just above Menorca and Mallorca Islands.
-High-resolution regional forecast models indicated that the intense northeasterly winds blowing over the region during the first days of the storm led to the development of intense upwellings along the northwestern coasts of Mallorca and Ibiza Islands together with a reversal of the surface current.
-While the clouds associated with the storm prevented the radiometers onboard satellites to precisely observe the evolution of the sea surface signature of the upwelling, signals of enhanced chlorophyll concentration were still detected in the upwelling region.
-The high-resolution Western Mediterranean Operational model, which downscales the Copernicus Marine Service Mediterranean predictions, is used to describe the characteristics of this intense coastal upwelling event, as well as to analyze its singularity over the past 9year time series through the comparison of different coastal upwelling indices.
-The upwelling event is found to have a duration of three days (considering its effects on the sea surface temperature) with a spatial off-shore extension of around 20km.
-It was characterized by intense cold coastal sea surface anomalies of around 6°C. While it was the most intense event over the past 9 years in terms of local cross-shore sea surface temperature gradients, it is ranked second in terms of the intensity of cross-shelf transports, behind storm Gloria upwelling event in January 2020.
+The Balearic Islands area was particularly affected since the core of the storm was moving over a 1-week-long period from the south-west of this area to just above the islands of Menorca and Mallorca.
+High-resolution regional forecast models indicated that the intense north-easterly winds blowing over the region during the first days of the storm led to the development of intense upwellings along the northwestern coasts of the islands of Mallorca and Ibiza together with a reversal of the surface current.
+While the clouds associated with the storm prevented the radiometers on board satellites to precisely observe the evolution of the sea surface signature of the upwelling, signals of enhanced chlorophyll concentration were still detected in the upwelling region.
+The high-resolution Western Mediterranean Operational Prediction System model, which downscales the Copernicus Marine Service Mediterranean predictions, is used to describe the characteristics of this intense coastal-upwelling event, as well as to analyse its singularity over the past-9-year time series through the comparison of different coastal-upwelling indices.
+The upwelling event is found to have a duration of 3 d (considering its effects on the sea surface temperature) with a spatial offshore extension of around 20 km.
+It was characterized by intense cold coastal sea surface anomalies of around 6 °C. While it was the most intense event over the past 9 years in terms of local cross-shore sea surface temperature gradients, it is ranked second in terms of the intensity of cross-shelf transports, behind the Storm Gloria upwelling event in January 2020.
 This study demonstrates the benefits of operational oceanography for the characterization of extreme events through the provision of time series of high-resolution modelling results in the coastal area.